torbsd/torbsd.github.io/index.md

 network, and we believe one critical ingredient for that is operating system diversity.

-There are three aspects of the TDP’s approach
+There are three aspects of the TDP’s approach:

 * to increase the number of Tor relays running BSDs, focused on the server/network layer
 * to develop a solid, Tor-compatible browser easily portable to other POSIX-based operating systems, focused on the client layer
 * to engage the broader BSD community about the Tor anonymity network

 Currently, the TDP implementation plan includes:

 * documentation for configuring FreeBSD and OpenBSD relays
 * the creation of an OpenBSD port for the Tor Browser Bundle
 * various events for engaging BSD users about Tor, including birds-of-a-feather sessions and informal meetings